janstarke/dfir-timeline/README.md

 ## Record format

-Basically, the Record format uses [MessagePack](https://github.com/msgpack/msgpack), with some extensions:
+Basically, the [record format](https://github.com/fox-it/flow.record) uses [MessagePack](https://github.com/msgpack/msgpack), with some extensions:

  - a list of records is preceded by a header
  - every record is preceded by its size (as 32bit integer in network byte order)